network-plane/shareplane/README.md

 - **Glob Pattern Support**: Use glob patterns to select multiple files
 - **Hidden File Filtering**: Hidden files (starting with `.`) are excluded from listings by default
 - **File Hashing**: Optional SHA1 hash calculation and display for files in listings
+- **Customizable Colors**: Customize the color scheme of the file listing interface
+- **Bandwidth Limiting**: Optional bandwidth throttling for file transfers
 - **Real-time Progress**: See download progress as files are served
 - **Graceful Shutdown**: Print statistics on exit (SIGINT/SIGTERM)